 Data from fishing tournaments were available from the Trinidad and Tobago Game Fishing Association.
-The data covered landed catches of target species, and by-catch species to a lesser extent, from 1991 to 2001 for the following tournaments conducted in Trinidad the period: Citibank Kingfish over Tournament. the Royal Bank Wahoo Tournament, the Scotia Bank Funfish Tournament, the Teacher's Scotch Whiskey Kingfish Tournament and the Winfield Aloeng Tournament.
-Data were available from 1981 to 2001 for the Carib International Game Fishing Tournament conducted annually in Tobago.
+The data covered landed catches of target species, and by-catch species to a lesser extent, from 1991 to 2001 for the following tournaments conducted in Trinidad over the period: Citibank Kingfish Tournament, the Royal Bank Wahoo Tournament, the Scotia Bank Funfish Tournament, the Teacher's Scotch Whiskey Kingfish Tournament and the Winfield Aloeng Tournament.
+Data were available from 1981 to 2001 for the Carib International Tournament Fishing conducted Game annually in Tobago.